 - Students testing together will encounter differing versions of the test, even on the first stages.
-The test draws from a large pool of problems but the created sets of problems will meet the same content standards and provide an equivalent experience.
+The test draws from a large pool of problem to create unique modules for each student.
+The created sets of problems will meet the same content standards and provide an equivalent experience for all test takers.

-- The risk of a test being compromised is greatly reduced—no more locked drawers, sealed booklets, or delayed mail items.
+- The risk of a test being compromised is greatly reduced—no more locked drawers, sealed booklets, or mail delays.

 - Students at the same site can be started at different times, since there is a greatly reduced risk of sharing problems within a room or during breaks.